kounch/zx123_tool/README.md

-      -w, --wipe            Wipe all ROMs and all secondary cores from image -e, --32              Expand, if needed, flash file to 32MiB -t, --convert   Converts between standard and Spectrum core -c DEFAULT_CORE, --default_core DEFAULT_CORE
+      -w, --wipe            Wipe all ROMs and all secondary cores from image -e, --32              Expand, if needed, flash file to 32MiB -t, --convert   Converts between standard and Spectrum core -1, --1core  Use, if available, ZXUnCore cores for ZX-Uno -2, --2mb  Use, if available, 2MB cores for ZX-Uno -c DEFAULT_CORE, --default_core DEFAULT_CORE
                 Default core number: 1 and up
       -z DEFAULT_ROM, --default_rom DEFAULT_ROM